 This Mexican Restaurant Salsa Recipe is a cinch to make.
 In less than fifteen minutes you’ll be dipping those chips into a fresh tasting, flavorful bowl of tomato salsa that tastes just like it came from your favorite Mexican Restaurant.

-This is so different than jarred salsas in so many ways.
+This is so different than purchased jarred salsas in so many ways.
 Even though it’s made with canned tomato products, it tastes surprisingly fresh.
+That’s because this is a no-cook Mexican salsa recipe.

 You can clearly taste the lime, cilantro, onion and tomatoes.
 And it so easy to make, It’s not as chunky and it has a nice warm heat in the flavor.
 The ingredients blend into a very dip-able salsa recipe.
 This restaurant salsa recipe is a must have, must make.

 I have a 14 Cup Cuisinart Food Processor that easily holds all of the ingredients for this salsa.
-Just a rough chop for the vegetables and pouring in the rest of the ingredients, all you need is about twelve good pulses and you’re done.
+Just a rough chop for the vegetables and add the rest of the ingredients, all you need is about twelve good pulses and you’re done.

 If you have a smaller food processor you might need to make this in two batches.

-I also use a single ground chile New Mexico Chile Powder for this recipe.
+- Use a single ground chile New Mexico Chile Powder for this recipe.
 Ancho Chile Powder will also work fine for this.
-I’m not sure how a Chili Seasoning blend used for chili soup would work, I’ve not tried it. and keep in mind it more than likely already contains cumin since it’s a blend.
+Avoid a Chili Seasoning blend used for chili soup recipes.
+These blends already contain other seasonings which would compromise the flavor of this salsa.

 Mexican Restaurant Salsa Recipe